Amagi82/Polyglot/README.md

 ![](docs/closeProject.png)

 Double click to edit a field.
 Press enter or click somewhere else to save.
 Escape to cancel.
+To remove a row, simply delete the id.

 ![](docs/editField.png)